d3v3l0/gtwiwtg/README.md

 - `(file-chars file)` a file-backed generator.
 Produces characters from that file.
 - `(file-bytes file)` a file-backed generator.
 Produces bytes from that file.

-You'll see some of these in action when you reach the examples section below.
+You can see some of these in action in the examples section at the top of this document.

 ### The Combination and Transformation Functions